-You can do the same for retail sales.
+You can do the same calculation for retail sales.
 680 unique visits (all visitors and not just those who purchased retail) over the month of January divided into the gross revenue for retail sales of $5610 = $8.25 Average Client Spend for retail.

 Add these 2 figures together and you have the Total Average Client Spend of $67.10.
 Voila!

 Because unless you know what your starting point is, you won’t know whether or not your strategies are working positively for your business.

 So, let’s take a look at some worthwhile strategies for increasing your Average Client Spend for services.

 Look for treatments she may have had in the past, but hasn’t asked for.
-This provides an opportunity to offer your client the chance to book in the extra service that she didn’t mention.
+This provides an opportunity to offer your client the chance to book for the extra service that she didn’t mention.
 It might be something small like a brow shape or lash tint with her facial, or an underarm wax with her leg wax.

 Retail is conservatively 2-3 times more profitable to your salon than services for the same amount of time invested.
 You need to tap into this little profit gem to boost your revenue.

-Whether it’s a cream for ingrown hairs during waxing, a heel balm that the client can use between pedis, or a serum to boost her collagen levels, you hold the key to your client’s happiness.
+Whether it’s a cream to prevent ingrown hairs between waxing appointments, a heel balm that the client can use between pedis, or a serum to boost her collagen levels, you hold the key to your client’s happiness.

 Make it something everyone would love to have and keep it affordable.
-These two things will ensure your clients spends that bit extra as she’s paying her bill.
+These two things will ensure your clients spend that bit extra as she’s paying her bill.

 And there you have it.
 6 super-easy ways to get your clients to spend a little more money each time they’re in your salon.